-Outcome Results and Interpretation of Related Assessments Conclusion about Outcome 1A.
-2.5/3.0 - Students demonstrated advanced social science research and articulated meaning at an advanced level of clinical and social science scholarship.
+Outcome Results and Interpretation of Related Assessments Conclusion about Outcome Results and interpretation of Related Assessments Outcome 2.5/3.0 - Students demonstrated advanced social science research and This assignment met the articulated meaning at an advanced level of clinical and social science outcome well.
+1A. scholarship.
 Students evidenced an acceptable engagement with a contextualized biblical worldview and the ability to create and generate new knowledge.
 NOTE: Out of a cohort of 7 students, 25% of this cohort (which provided a sample) generated only 2 student papers.
-This assignment met the outcome well.
+2.5/3.0 - Students demonstrated scholarly writing ability well though an The assignment met the adjustment could be made to the assignment to strengthen the biblical outcome well.
+10 integration content.
 1B.
-2.5/3.0 - Students demonstrated scholarly writing ability well though an adjustment could be made to the assignment to strengthen the biblical integration content.
-The assignment met the outcome well.
 Feedback: Add a prompt to the discussion post for students to integrate their faith.